• DESTINATIONS

 The term overtourism, is defined by ‘too many’ visitors in a particular destination, however ‘too many’ is in inverted commas, as this term is readily defined by each destination, its residents, hosts, business owners and tourists.
 This causes a knock-on effect for rent to sky-rocket leading local dwellers to leave the destination.
 These properties then naturally become rentals for holidays, which is in effect caused by over-tourism.

-Good examples of overtourism are when small roads are blocked due to a hideous number of tourist transport, or when wildlife is not able to live in it’s natural area due to being scared away.
-Also when regular landmarks cannot be looked at with ease due to huge crowds and when landscapes or the surroundings degrade or wither away due to excessive use that all lead to signs of overtourism.
+Examples of overtourism are when small roads are blocked due to a hideous number of tourist transport, or when wildlife is not able to live in it’s natural area due to being scared away.
+Also when regular landmarks cannot be enjoyed with ease due to huge crowds, when landscapes or the surroundings degrade or wither away due to excessive use, these all lead to signs of overtourism.

 Why Does Overtourism Happen?